 Employment Outlook and Salary Info

 After earning a Ph.D. in religious studies, most graduates go on to pursue academic careers conducting research and teaching postsecondary institutions.
-According to the U.S. Bureau of Labor Statistics (BLS), there were 23,820 postsecondary teachers of religion and philosophy in May 2015 (www.bls.gov).
-The number of postsecondary teachers in general is expected to increase by 13% between 2014 and 2024, which is faster than the national average.
+According to the U.S. Bureau of Labor Statistics (BLS), there were 23,100 postsecondary teachers of religion and philosophy in May 2018 (www.bls.gov).
+The number of postsecondary teachers in general is expected to increase by 11% between 2018 and 2028, which is much faster than the national average.
 This is largely due to an increase in the number of students attending colleges and universities, but student enrollment is expected to grow at a slower rate than it has in the past.

 Continuing Education Information